 - State House: All 70 seats

-This guide was updated on Nov.
-2 with more information about how to vote in person.
-Voting rules and procedures may change before Election Day.
-We’ll update this story if they do, so bookmark this page and check back.
+Editor’s note: This guide was updated on Oct.
+7 with information about how to vote in 2022.
+The guide was first published on July 28, 2020.
+Voting rules, procedures and candidates may change before Election Day.
+We’ll keep this guide updated, so bookmark this page and check back.

 AARP is urging older Americans to ask the candidates 5 key questions: